Soi yaksa trek

-This trek is also known by different names such as Jumolhari Trek II, Yaksa Trek or simply the Jomolhari Loop.
-The highlight of this trek is the spectacular view of Mount Jomolhari from the base camp.
-If you simply have a desire to sight Mount Jumolhari and Jichu Drake without slogging up to Lingzhi and high altitude, Soi Yaksa Trek is right for you.
+This trek is known by different names such as Jumolhari Trek II, Yaksa Trek, or simply the Jomolhari Loop.
+The highlight of this trek is the spectacular view of Mount Jumolhari from the base camp.
+If you simply have a desire to sight Mount Jumolhari and Jichu Drake without slogging up to Lingzhi and to a high altitude, Soi Yaksa is the right trek for you.

-However this trek still goes up to an elevation that could bring you altitude sickness.
-You can retrace you steps back from Jangothang base camp, crossing the turquoise Tshophu lake (4380m) and Bhonte La pass (4890m) to Drukgyal Dzong.
-And from the Thombu La pass (4380m) on second last day, beautiful white mountain range of Kanchenjunga in Sikkim is just rewarding.
+The trek is less taxing than the Jumolhari Trek however, it still goes up to an elevation that could bring you altitude sickness.
+You can retrace your steps back from Jangothang base camp, crossing the turquoise Tshophu lake (4380m) and Bhonte La pass (4890m) to Drugyel Dzong.
+From the Thombu La pass (4380m) on the second last day, the beautiful white mountain range of Kanchenjunga in Sikkim is just rewarding.

 19KM | 5-6 HOURS | 290M ASCENT | CAMP ALT 4040M

-The trail leads north to the last settlement in the valley and descends once again to the Paro Chhu (River), crossing it on a wooden bridge.
-Walk up to the torquies Tshophu lake (4380 meters), which is inhabited by ruddy shelducks.
+The trail leads north to the last settlement in the valley and drops to Paro Chhu river.
+Cross the river on a wooden bridge and walk up to the Tshophu Lake (4380m), which is inhabited by ruddy-shel ducks.
 You will come across a second lake after you climb across a slope to a crest.
-Then descend into a hidden valley and climb steeply to Bonte La at 4890m, the highest point of the trek with great mountain views of Basingthang (5500m) and Chatarake (5570m).
-After the pass, the trail descends crisscrossing yak trails down to the Dhumzo Chhu and after walking downstream past few houses you arrive at a camp at 3800 meters.
+Then descend into a hidden valley and climb steeply to Bonte La pass at 4890m.
+After the pass, the trail descends crisscrossing through yak trails down to the Dhumzo Chhu river and after walking downstream below few houses you arrive to a camp at 3800m.

 11KM | 4-5 HOURS | 720M ASCENT | 340M DESCENT | CAMP ALT 4180M

 The trail climbs over 100m over a ridge, and then drops to another stream.
-Crossing that stream, the trail heads up the hillside, dropping into a small side valley before emerging onto a ridge.
-Here the route turns south, ascending past few huts to Takhung La (4520 m).
-A short descend leads to wide and grassy Thombu Shong (4180m) with few yak herder’s huts.
+After crossing this stream, the trail heads up the hillside dropping into a small valley before emerging onto a ridge.
+Here the route turns south, ascending past few huts to Takhung La (4520m).
+A short descend leads to Thombu Shong at an altitude of 4180m with few yak herder’s huts.

 31days | 30nights